elizabethsiegle/remote-mcp-server-authless-scrape-and-analyze-website/README.md

 # Building a Remote MCP Server on Cloudflare (Without Auth)

 This example allows you to deploy a remote MCP server that doesn't require authentication on Cloudflare Workers.
+The server includes tools for website analysis and content extraction using Cloudflare's Browser Rendering and AI capabilities.

 ## Get started: